James Kaprielian

-James Douglas Kaprielian (//kəˈprɪl.i.ən//; born March 2, 1994) is an American professional baseball pitcher who is a free agent.
+James Douglas Kaprielian (//kəˈprɪl.i.ən//; born March 2, 1994) is an American professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Oakland Athletics.
 He attended the University of California, Los Angeles (UCLA), where he played college baseball for the UCLA Bruins, and was drafted by the New York Yankees with the 16th pick in the first round of the 2015 MLB draft.

 Amateur career

 Kaprielian attended Arnold O. Beckman High School in Irvine, California.
 During his career he went 33–3 with a 0.96 earned run average (ERA) and 250 strikeouts.
 He was drafted by the Seattle Mariners in the 40th round of the 2012 MLB draft.
 He did not sign with the Mariners and enrolled at the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins.
 As a freshman in 2013, Kaprielian appeared in 34 games as a relief pitcher, recording a 1.55 ERA with 53 strikeouts.
 In 2013, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox, and was named a league all-star.
 As a sophomore, he was converted into a starter.
 He started 15 games, going 7–6 with a 2.29 ERA and 108 strikeouts.

 On May 15, 2015, Kaprielian combined with David Berg for the first no-hitter in UCLA history.
 Kaprielian pitched the first nine innings and Berg pitched the tenth inning to complete the no-hitter.